Q: What are the advantages of being on a team?

 Q: Are you just a road team?

-A: No. Since we are based out of the Lehigh Valley close to the Valley Preferred Cycling Center, we also offer track in addition to cyclocross training programs.
+A: No. Since we are based out of the Lehigh Valley close to the Valley Preferred Cycling Center, we also offer track training programs.
+Cyclocross training sessions are also offered once the road season is over.
 Outdoor road training begins the end of March, and runs thru September.
 Track sessions begin in June.
 Cyclocross sessions are offered in September and October.
-Some of our riders also compete in Mountain Biking, Triathlon and BMX, as well as other sports, but at this time, all of our team events are road races.
+Some of our riders also compete in Mountain Biking, Triathlon and BMX, as well as other sports, but, at this time, all of our team events are road races.

 Q: Are you an elite racing team or a club team or both?

 A: Both.
 We don't consider ourselves exclusively "an elite team" or "a beginner team".
 There are many possible directions and many possible outcomes.
 Our goal is to help you find where you want to go in the world of cycling, show you the way to get there, and support you as best we can.